-Transmission via aerosols of B. pertussis (a small, nonmotile, gram-negative coccobacillus) from infected patients, particularly in the catarrhal and early paroxysmal stages, causes disease in ≥ 80% of close contacts.
+Transmission is mainly via droplets of respiratory secretions that contain B. pertussis (a small, nonmotile, gram-negative coccobacillus) from infected patients, particularly during the catarrhal and early paroxysmal stages.
+The infection is highly contagious and causes disease in ≥ 80% of close contacts.
 Transmission by contact with contaminated articles is rare.
-Patients are usually not infectious after the 3rd wk of the paroxysmal phase.
+Patients are usually not infectious after the 3rd week of the paroxysmal phase.

-The incubation period averages 7 to 14 days (maximum 3 wk).
+The incubation period averages 7 to 14 days (maximum 3 weeks).
 B. pertussis invades respiratory mucosa, increasing the secretion of mucus, which is initially thin and later viscid and tenacious.
-Uncomplicated disease lasts about 6 to 10 wk and consists of 3 stages:
+Uncomplicated disease lasts about 6 to 10 weeks and consists of 3 stages:

 The catarrhal stage begins insidiously, generally with sneezing, lacrimation, or other signs of coryza; anorexia; listlessness; and a troublesome, hacking nocturnal cough that gradually becomes diurnal.
 Hoarseness may occur.
 Fever is rare.